sfc-aqua/quisp/quisp/runtime/README.md

   // load the "count" key from memory to the register LOAD count "count"

-  // find a n-th qubit entangled with partner_addr and set as q0.
+  // get the n-th resource qubit pointer that is entangled with partner_addr
+  // into q0. the qubits are ordered by allocation to the current Rule.
   // if qubit is not found, set qubit_found flag false.
   GET_QUBIT q0 partner_addr qubit_resource_index